 Pink – Pinkie finger, of course, the smallest finger and the smallest salmon.

 Native Alaskans depended on salmon to feed themselves and their dogs year round.
 When the salmon begin running in great quantities for spawning, fishing villages would sprout up alongside the river.
-They used a water powered fishing wheel like the one below to catch great quantities of fish, which were then dried and/or smoked for future meals.
+They used an ingeniously water powered fishing wheel like the one below to catch great quantities of fish, which were then dried and/or smoked for future meals.